wbuz24/grad-research/resources/markdown/RISCV-DISK-IMG.md

 # Build a disk image for RISC-V ubuntu
 This is for a full-system disk image

+A list of dependencies can be found below

 ## setup env
 ```
 mkdir mnt